-Cinenova presents The Work We Share: a national public programme of newly digitised films from the Cinenova collection addressing representations of gender, race, sexuality, health and community.
+Cinenova presents The Work We Share: an international public programme of newly digitised films from the Cinenova collection addressing representations of gender, race, sexuality, health and community.
 The films are captioned by Collective Text, and supported by response commissions from contemporary artists and writers.

 The Work We Share gathers a number of films which previously existed in precarious conditions; in some cases, with negatives being lost or distribution film prints being the only copy.
 This programme intends to acknowledge our interdependency: from organisation, to filmmakers, cultural workers, communities, and individuals.
 How can we acknowledge our interdependent relationships?
 How can we recognise our place in a network of communications, relationships and resources, particularly as an un-funded volunteer organisation?
 What different strains of labour does our work rely on?
 How do we sustain this work mutually?